 One key difference between the two programs is that Photoshop Elements tends to resemble Photoshop more than it does Lr.
 This is great for those interested in graphic design or looking to create unique image collages.

-The program comes with layers and layer masks, a smart healing brush, text options, and many other photoshop staples.
+The program comes with layers and layer masks, a smart healing brush, text options, a powerful refine-edge tool, and many other photoshop staples.
 It even includes actions for creating a specific editing sequence.